Bridging Information Security and Environmental Criminology Research to Better Mitigate Cybercrime: Conclusion

 \section{Conclusion}

-In this paper, we conducted a systematic review of cybercrime research from the perspectives of information security and environmental criminology.
+In this paper, we conducted a literature review of cybercrime research from the perspectives of information security and environmental criminology.
 We presented an overview of how these two fields understand and (could) deal with cybercrime, identifying connections between their apparently disparate approaches.
 Upon review of a wide array of literature and cybercrime contexts, we provide motivating evidence as to why a new, complementary research approach should be pursued involving these two fields.
-We initiate this process in earnest, first, by proposing a conceptualisation of cyberplaces, and second, by providing some motivating examples of how the concept of cyberplaces, together with environmental criminology, can be used to better analyse and mitigate cybercrime.
+We initiate this process in earnest, first, by showing how frameworks from environmental criminology could be used to devise new cybercrime countermeasures; second, by proposing a conceptualisation of the immediate environmental contexts (or \textit{cyberplaces}) where cybercrimes occur; and third, by providing some motivating examples of how the concept of cyberplaces, together with environmental criminology, could be used to better analyse and mitigate cybercrime.
 We hope that this work will encourage the wider research community to build upon this cyberplace concept and its implementation in the transfer of crime prevention theories and frameworks between environmental criminology and information security.
 Above all, we hope that such collaborations will yield new and better approaches to cybercrime prevention and provide systematic frameworks that inform practitioners on the full range of techniques available.

 \begin{acks}

 We would like to thank all those who reviewed this work.
 Colin C. Ife is supported by the Dawes Centre for Future Crimes, and EPSRC under grant EP/M507970/1.
 Steven J. Murdoch is supported by The Royal Society under grant UF160505.